G-structure/rat_attack/planner/general_prompt.md

 	•	Generated artifact checksum or size/range (when appropriate).
 	•	Docs: A short usage snippet or README section created/updated.

-Always attach these as trimmed excerpts in planner/notes/<step-id>.md and link them.
+Always append these as new `§` entries in planner/notes/<step-id>* .md files and link them.

 ⸻